aws-samples/serverless-patterns/eventbridge-stepfunction-lambda-getfunctionstatus/README.md

 6. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.

-7. **Imp** : Once the SNS topic & subscription is created, verify the subscription by clicking the 'Confirm subscription' link received on your email.
+7. **Important** : Once the SNS topic & subscription is created, verify the subscription by clicking the 'Confirm subscription' link received on your email.

 ## How it works

-1. When the stack is deployed it creates a state machine, an eventBridge scheduler,a SNS topic with email subscription, a Lambda Function and required IAM roles.
+1. When the stack is deployed it creates a state machine, an Event Bridge Scheduler, an SNS topic with email subscription, a Lambda function and required IAM roles.

-2. Event Bridge scheduler invokes the State machine on defined schedule, Default schedule invokes the state machine daily at 00::00 UTC with the below mentioned payload.
+2. Event Bridge Scheduler invokes the state machine with a defined schedule.
+The default schedule invokes the state machine daily at 00:00 UTC with the below mentioned payload.
 Modify the schedule as per your requirement.

     ```json
     {